Brunch & Batter

 How to caramelize (brûlée) the bananas

 Caramelizing the bananas is pretty easy.
-Start with semi-ripe bananas.
-You don't want them overripe like you would for banana bread.
-You want the bananas to hold their shape.
+Start with firmer bananas (save the overripe bananas for banana bread).
+Slightly firmer bananas will hold their shape.

 Sliced banana on a white plate with sugar on it.